 Ouch.
 That’s the instinctual response you might feel while watching Emerald Fennell’s follow-up to Promising Young Woman.
 That reaction comes from imagining the physical sensation implied in the film’s title (Saltburn) and from witnessing what happens on screen.
-With a lot of zip and zest, writer/director Fennell melds together a fish-out-of-water saga with a quasi-thriller and a class satire.
+With a lot of zip and zest, writer/director Fennell melds together a fish-out-of-water saga with a quasi-thriller and satire.

 Fennell owes much of her storyline’s foundation to Patricia Highsmith’s The Talented Mr. Ripley.
 Though the tale of an outsider penetrating, in more ways than one, a luxurious cocoon is similar to Highsmith’s 1955 novel and two film adaptations, Saltburn has a brash and brutal tone of its own (not to mention its caustic barbs).
 Fennell deliberately provokes.
 Even if you predict what actions will occur—once you get on the film’s wavelength—it is still thrilling to see a filmmaker take risks, however self-consciously.
 She dares you not to clutch your pearls.
 You certainly won’t confuse her take with the other versions.